glueckkanja-pki/PKI-Monitoring-Tools/README.md

 ## Tools

+* **CheckWebCRL**: Downloads a CRL and checks how long it is still valid.
+If the validity is below a configurable threshold, a warning is written to stdout.
 * **CheckHttp**: Checks whether a web site is up and running (returns HTTP 200).
 Used to ensure availability of AIAs.
 * **CheckSSLCert**: Accesses an HTTPS URL and checks whether the SSL certificate is still valid.
 Warns *before* the SSL certificate expires.